Bifurcations and nonlinear dynamics of the follower force model for active filaments: The Relaxation Time

-To calculate the relaxation timescale, $\tau,$ which we use to nondimensionalise time, we perturb an initially vertically upright filament by applying a horizontal force to its tip and allowing it to reach equilibrium.
-Explicitly, we apply a force

-for some small $\epsilon$.
-This causes the filament to be bend slightly.
-We measure the displacement of the tip after we remove the force and the filament relaxes back to equilibrium.
-As the deformation is small, we are in the linear regime and we expect the tip displacement to decay like $\sim \exp(-t/\tau)$.
+Due to the dependence of the relaxation time on the hydrodynamic model and also the boundary conditions on the fluid domain, we calculate the relaxation time, $\tau,$ numerically.
+To do this, we measure the tip-displacement of a force-free filament as it relaxes back to the vertical equilibrium from a deformed state.
+As the initial deformation is small, we are in the linear regime and so expect the tip displacement to decay like $\sim \exp(-t/\tau)$.
 After using this to fit the decay data, we can extract $\tau$ (see Figure \ref{fig:time_discretisation}).
 As this timescale depends on filament aspect ratio, $\alpha$, this process must be repeated for filaments with different aspect ratio.